Saairam37/MERNprojectECW/README.md

 Note for Guvi project reviewer:
-  - to check Admin, email: saairam185@gmail.com and password: Guvi@2025.
+  - to check Seller, email: saairam185@gmail.com and password: Guvi@2025.
   - to check a sample buyer, email: rosk609@gmail.com and password: Guvi@2025.

 🛒 E-Commerce Website